kwonus/AVBible/Installation/Instructions/README.md

 #### AV-Bible Usage Instructions:

 The program that you just installed is named "AV-Bible".
-An optional desktop icon can be added on the setup program above that simplifies program launch.
+An optional desktop icon can be added during setup.
+This simplifies  program launch.

 **Once it is running ...**